×

 When we asked people living in Ecuador about club and activities where newcomers can meet others, they responded:

 "Try to be in town for a Sunday morning.
 The market is active and lots of folks who keep to the countryside week days come to town to visit and buy produce that day.
 Lots of spots around the square for coffee and meals and meeting people who'll be able to share their experience.
 Who did I hang out with this past Sunday?
 They were Dutch, Russian, Swedish, Canadian.
 And we sat in front of a real French Bakery.
 So it's not just gringos (I restrict that term to citizens of the USA) its not a derogatory term.
 "America" is a hemisphere, not a country.
-But the Vilca scene isn't for everyone," mentioned one in Vilcabamba.
+But the Vilca scene isn't for everyone," remarked one expat living in Vilcabamba, Ecuador.

 "Expats living in Ecuador often join local clubs, attend cultural events, and join social media networks centered around activities they love.
 Expatriates may also join online communities specific to the country where they live, such as Ecuador Expats Online, which is a popular forum.
 Furthermore, connecting with other local English-speaking expats through local churches, booksellers, and language classrooms can provide an excellent way to meet people from all over the world.
-Finally, expats may join outdoor activities such as hiking, diving, and mountaineering, which not only provide an opportunity meet each other, but also Experience the beauty of Ecuador," said one expat living in Ecuador.
+Finally, expats may join outdoor activities such as hiking, diving, and mountaineering, which not only provide an opportunity meet each other, but also Experience the beauty of Ecuador," explained one expat living in Ecuador.

 View More Answers